HZAUProgrammer/SparkAligner/README.md

 * **-bwaArgs** - Can be used to pass arguments directly to BWA (ex. "-t 4" to specify the amount of threads to use per instance of BWA).
 * **-index** - Index prefix is specified.
 The index must be available in all the cluster nodes at the same location.
-* The last three arguments are the input and output HDFS files.
+* The last argument is the input path

+SparkBWA will automatically determine whether the reads are paired or not.
+The output samfiles are stored in a folder called sparkbwa-out-$sparkAppID inside the same folder as the dataset.
+If the input folder contains multiple folders, each of the datasets in the folders will be aligned.

 If you want to check all the available options, execute the command: